 The ‘Endocannabinoid’ system is a biological system that has a number of important roles to play within the human body such as determining the psychological and physical effects of cannabis.
 Here the term “endo” stands for endogenous which means ‘originating within a body’ and the term ‘cannabinoid’ refers to the group of compounds, that can activate this biological system.

 As well as maintaining basic bodily functions, this system is also effective in treating different illnesses and ailments such as tumours, anxiety, Parkinson’s disease, arthritis and chronic pain and due to this, scientists are looking for new and different ways to target this system.

 Currently, there are several ways to do this which include medical marijuana, hemp derived CBD and synthetic cannabinoids.

 Now for some information about the cannabinoids themselves:

 Cannabinoids are basically chemical messengers created specifically for the Endocannabinoid system.
 While different types of cannabinoids exist, the two main types include: exogenous and endogenous.

 Discussions on cannabinoids can’t be completed without mentioning cannabinoid receptors.
-These are message receivers, and messages are received in the form of chemical signals which are bound to the receptors to create a positive effects within the human body.
+These are message receivers, and messages are received in the form of chemical signals which are bound to the receptors to create effects within the human body.

 The endocannabinoid system has two receptors, known as CB1 and CB2.
 Each of these responds to different types of cannabinoids, but some cannabinoids can also interact with both.
 Distribution of both these receptors within the brain and body explains why cannabinoids have such positive effects on the body:

 You can find more information about these receptors by visiting https://en.wikipedia.org/wiki/Cannabinoid_receptor

 Next, it’s important to get information about the endocannabinoids:

-The endocannabinoids are cannabinoids that are naturally produced within the human body as “short-order” neurotransmitters that can be synthesised on demand.
+The endocannabinoids are cannabinoids that are naturally produced by the human body as “short-order” neurotransmitters that can be synthesised on demand.
 Once these are released, they are immediately broken down by enzymes that include MAGL or Monoacylglycerol Lipase and FAAH or Fatty Acid Amide Hydrolase.
 Anandamide and 2-AG are two major types of endocannabinoids that scientists are currently aware of.